 IPC recycling centre

-A convenient drop off of recyclables, pay-back of metal, aluminium, glass, paper and plastics.
+A convenient drop off of recyclables, pay-back of metal, aluminium, paper and plastics.
 There is also a collection point of your out-of-life mercury content light bulbs (also known as CFL – Compact Fluorescent Lamp) and batteries.
 You can drive into the recycling centre from the back of the building.

 Community Recycle for Charity collects unwanted recyclable items.
 Small items such as paper, books, clothes, bottles etc. can be dropped at the CRC (Ren Ren) recycle boxes around the city.
 Large items such as furniture, electrical items etc. can be collected from your house for free.
 Call 017-3638 100 and to arrange a pick up.